OpenPanzerProject/Scout-ESC/README.md

 The baud rate on the Scout is fixed at 38400 but can be changed by modifying the sketch, it is the first definition at the top of the file.
 Serial is in the 8N1 protocol: each data byte consists of 8 bits, no parity bit, and 1 stop bit.
 This is the most common configuration for serial communication today, and is probably already the default on whatever master device you are using.

-The serial "packet" is always 4 bytes long: it starts with an address byte, then a command byte, a data byte, and a 7 bit checksum.
+The serial "packet" is always 4 bytes long: it starts with an address byte, then a command byte, a data (value) byte, and a 7 bit checksum.

 The Scout recognizes two addresses, set by the Address Select switch on the device:<br />
 Address A = 131<br />